CSE-Club/CSEC-Constitution/constitution.md

 ### Roles

+- **President**
-- President: The President serves as the executive officer of the Club, and is responsible for the overall running of the Club.
+The President serves as the executive officer of the Club, and is responsible for the overall running of the Club.
 The President acts as the Club’s primary spokesperson and representative.
-The President has the power of appointment.
-He or she may appoint individuals to serve in various positions to assist the elected officers of the Club.
-These appointments require confirmation by the Board of officers by a majority vote. (differentiate between cabinet and coordinators)
+He or she may appoint individuals to serve in coordinator positions to assist the elected officers of the Club.
+These appointments require confirmation by the Board.
+- **Vice President**
-- Vice President: The Vice President shall be to serve as President when the President is unavailable.
+The Vice President shall be to serve as President when the President is unavailable.
 He or she shall also perform other duties as directed by the President to encourage participation and growth of the Club.
+- **Treasurer**
-- Treasurer: The Treasurer shall be responsible for all accounts and bookkeeping of funds for the treasury of the Club.
+The Treasurer shall be responsible for all accounts and bookkeeping of funds for the treasury of the Club.
+- **Secretary**
-- Secretary: The Secretary shall ensure the order of Club meetings and documents
+The Secretary shall ensure the order of Club meetings and documents

 ### Requirements